Mycena indigotica

 Mycena indigotica is a species of fungus.
 It was described for the first time in 2018 by Chia Ling Wei and Roland Kirschner after its discovery on the North-western Pacific Island of Taiwan.
 The genus Mycena is most famous for containing the majority of described bioluminescent fungi.
 However, M. indigotica is one of the many non-bioluminescent species within the genus.
-None-the-less, this mushroom is aesthetically striking, with a petite and novel morphology.
+Nonetheless, this mushroom is aesthetically striking, with a petite and novel morphology.